-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of sustainable building technologies will be instructed in program safety and the proper use and care of drafting tools and equipment.
 Students are introduced to basic drafting skills, including standard drawing conventions and principles, which allow them to communicate graphically.
 Students begin with small sketching assignments, progress to orthographic and pictorial drawings, and end with floor plan and elevation development.
 Students will also be introduced to sustainable building.
 They will learn the meaning of sustainable, why it is important in today's building industry and the various evaluation instruments that are used to create a sustainable building such as LEED, Green Globes, and Energy Star.
 Technology-related mathematics, reading, writing, vocabulary, history and science are integrated throughout the curriculum.